Melotwo/CaterPro-AI/README.md

 1. Go to the **Deploys** tab for your site.
 2. Click **Trigger deploy** > **Deploy site**.
 3. This time, the build will use your API key and should succeed.
 Your site is now live!

+---
+### 🤔 Troubleshooting: Workflow Not Running?
+If you have pushed a change to `main` but do not see the `✅ Deploy to Firebase Hosting` workflow running in your **Actions** tab, please check the following:
+1.  **Correct Branch:** Ensure your `firebase.yml` file exists on the `main` branch.
+2.  **File Path:** The file must be located at exactly `.github/workflows/firebase.yml`.
+3.  **Actions Enabled:** Go to **Settings > Actions > General** and ensure "Allow all actions and reusable workflows" is selected.
+4.  **YAML Validity:** A small syntax error can stop the workflow from being recognized.
+You can use an online YAML validator to check your file's content.

+When it is working correctly, you will see `✅ Deploy to Firebase Hosting` listed in the sidebar on the Actions page.